Energy poverty: Global South

 Energy poverty in the Global South is largely driven by a lack of access to modern energy sources because of poor energy infrastructure, weak energy service markets, and insufficient household incomes to afford energy services.
-However, recent research suggests that alleviating energy poverty requires more than building better power grids because there is a complex web of political, economic, and cultural factors that influence a region’s ability to transition to modern energy sources.
+However, recent research suggests that alleviating energy poverty requires more than building better power grids because there is a complex web of political, economic, and cultural factors that influence a region's ability to transition to modern energy sources.
 Energy poverty is strongly linked to many sustainable development goals because greater energy access enables people to exercise more of their capabilities.
-For example: greater access to clean energy for cooking improves the health of women by reducing the indoor air pollution associated with burning traditional biomasses for cooking; farmers can find better prices for their crops using telecommunication networks; people have more time to pursue leisure and other activities which can increase household income from the time saved from looking for firewood and other traditional biomasses, etc. Because of the impact of energy poverty in sustainable development, energy poverty is largely seen through the lens of another avenue in which to promote sustainable development in regions within the Global South.
+For example: greater access to clean energy for cooking improves the health of women by reducing the indoor air pollution associated with burning traditional biomasses for cooking; farmers can find better prices for their crops using telecommunication networks; people have more time to pursue leisure and other activities which can increase household income from the time saved from looking for firewood and other traditional biomasses, etc. Because the impacts of energy poverty on sustainable development are so complex, energy poverty is largely addressed through other avenues that promote sustainable development in regions within the Global South.

 Africa

-One of Africa’s unique challenges with energy poverty is its rapid urbanization and booming urban centers.
-Based on urbanization trends in Asia, there has been precedent that urbanization led to broader transitions to modern energy services.
-However, access to modern energy services in cities is predicated by an increase in income, which is difficult to find in the economies of many African cities.
-This has led to only 25% of the Africans living in urban centers to have electricity access.
-Furthermore, as Africa’s population increases access to energy has not increased proportionally.
-Between 1970-1990, only 50 million people gained access to electricity against a population gain of 150 million.
-The largest barriers people in urban centers face in accessing energy is the huge cost compared to their relatively low incomes.
-The urban poor spend 10-30% of their income on energy, whereas the non-poor spend only 5-7% of their income.